 Recommendation - We recommend all accounts be reconciled and that adjustments be posted to the accounting records on a monthly basis.

-Management's Response - The Hospital will work to establish policies and procedures to reduce the number of adjusting journal entries proposed by the auditors.
+Management's Response - The Hospital will work to establish policies and procedures related to the adjusting journal entries proposed by the auditors.

 Schedule of Findings (Continued)